New bounds on neutrino electric millicharge from limits on neutrino magnetic moment

+This is a factor of 2 more stringent constraint than the previous bound \cite{Gninenko:2006fi} obtained from the TEXONO reactor experiment data \cite{Li:2002pn} and included by the Particle Data Group Collaboration to the Review of Particle Physics \cite{Beringer:1900zz}.

-We also predict the possibility to probe the neutrino electric charge on the level of $\mid q _{\nu}\mid \sim 3.7 \times 10^{-13 } e_0 $ or even $\mid q _{\nu}\mid \sim 2 \times 10^{-13 } e_0 $ with the expected future progress in bounding the neutrino magnetic moment in the forthcoming editions of the the GEMMA experiment \cite{Beda:2012zz}.
+As a matter of fact, the scale on which the millicharge is probed within the used scheme depends on the attained scale of the magnetic moment $\mu^{a}_{\nu}$ and the electron recoil energy threshold of the experiment.
+With the expected future progress of the new ongoing phase of the GEMMA experiment \cite{Beda:2013mta} we predict that in two years the neutrino electric charge will be bound on the level of $\mid q _{\nu}\mid < 3.7 \times 10^{-13 } e_0 $, and even on the level $\mid q _{\nu}\mid < 1.8 \times 10^{-13 } e_0 $ with the next phase of this experiment within approximately four years from now.

+Note that the possibility to constrain neutrino charge from the results of experiments searching for neutrino magnetic moment was considered in \cite{Babu:1993yh}.
+It has been shown, using results of the Big European Bubble Chamber beam dump experiment, that from a consideration of the elastic scattering $\nu_{\tau} e^{-}\rightarrow \nu_{\tau} e^{-}$ the tau-neutrino electric charge may be bound by $\mid q _{\nu_{\tau}}\mid < 4 \times 10^{-4 } e_0 $.
+In that case, contrary to the case consider below in this paper, the weak contributions to the cross section are too small and can be ignored.
+A direct experimental limit on the electric charge of the electron antineutrino $\mid q _{\nu}\mid < 3.7 \times 10^{-12 } e_0 $ has been obtained as a by product result in \cite{Gninenko:2006fi} where constraints on millicharged hypothetical particles from the TEXONO reactor experiment were derived.
+This limit is presently included by the Particle Data Group Collaboration to the Review of Particle Physics \cite{Beringer:1900zz}.

+The discussed above constraints should be compared with those obtained from direct accelerator searches, charged leptons anomalous magnetic moments, stellar astrophysics and primordial nucleosynthesis (some of that can be in general less stringent) \cite{Davidson:1991si, Babu:1992sw}: